dsuryd/dotNetify-Elements/DevApp/server/Docs/NumberField.md

-﻿The element to accept whole number input.
+﻿The element to accept whole number input, and can be configured for range restriction and validation.

 [inset]